Sinaeskandari/Tile-Crack-Segmentation/README.md

 # Tile-Crack-Segmentation

-Final project of Computer Vision course.

-Implementation of U-Net model to segment cracks and anomalies in tile pictures.
+Implementation of U-Net model to segment cracks and anomalies in tile pictures for final project of Computer Vision course.

 The following steps were done for this project